Veeradatatech/Retail_Store_Sales_Analysis/README.md

-## 📊 Retail Store Sales Analysis (2022-2025)
+# 📊 Retail Store Sales Analysis (2022-2025)
+  This project explores and analyzes of a retail business’s sales data using SQL, Excel, and Power BI to identify performance trends, high-revenue segments, and business insights that can inform decision-making.

+# 📝 Table of Contents

+  * Project Overview
+  * Dataset Details
+  * Objectives
+  * Deep-Dive Insights
+  * SQL Concepts Used
+  * Dashboard
+  * How to Use
+  * Tools & Technologies

 # 📝 Project Overview

   This project focuses on designing and analyzing a Retail Store Sales Database using MySQL, based on a real-world-like synthetic dataset.
 The data represents transaction records for a retail company dealing in furniture, electric essentials, food, beverages, and general product supplies spanning data from 2022 to 2025, the project aims to uncover business insights by tracking key metrics such as:

 * Product categories and pricing